You can push new content to your social media profiles as you publish it on your site.

-Note: If no board is set, you won't be able to push content to Pinterest.
-Only one board can be set for pushing content, but your visitors can share or pin content to their own boards using Pin It and Share buttons.
+If you don't set a board, you won't be able to push content to Pinterest.
+You can only set one board for pushing content, but your visitors can share or pin content to their own boards using Pin It and Share buttons.
 If you don't choose a board, your content won't push to Pinterest.

 Step 4 - Create a default post format (optional)